 Quitting smoking is hard but living with damaged lungs is much worse.
 Maybe you’ve recently quit smoking, or you are still considering it; either way, your lungs need a chance to heal.
-So, here’s everything you need to learn about how to clean your lungs after quitting smoking.
+So, here’s everything you need to learn about how to clean your lungs after quitting smoking and how to make the treatment.

 How to Clean Your Lungs After Quitting Smoking – Can It Be Done?